nomeata/haskell-via-sokoban/03ex-polymorphism.md

 Step 6: Putting it all together
 -------------------------------

-Define an `Interaction` based on the functions you defined in the prevoius steps.
+Define an `Interaction` based on the functions you defined in the previous steps.
 Wrap it in `resetable` and `withStartScreen`, so that pressing the escape key returns to the start screen.